tal568/github-scanner/README.md

 npm run start
 ```

-the client repo is on
+the client is in the repo:
 [github](https://github.com/tal568/github-scanner-front.git)